 We are proud of our record in Indigenous higher education, innovation and engagement, which has been driven by relationships with the Indigenous community and through the work of the Wollotuka Institute.

 Our staff foster these links by committing time and resources to visiting Indigenous communities, by contributing expertise to boards and committees, by undertaking collaborative research, by presenting papers at conferences, by hosting public lectures and by sponsoring international visits.

 We are the sector leader in terms of Indigenous student enrolments and the employment of Indigenous staff and commit to building on this strength and extending our collaboration and partnerships with Indigenous peoples of our regions and beyond.

+Our alumni are one of a kind.
 Backed by a world-class education and the unique Newcastle experience, our graduates are tackling the world’s greatest challenges.